 Energy Dispersive Spectroscopy (EDS) in Scanning Electron Microscopes (SEM) was primarily designed for acquiring spectral data and quantifying important sample features.
-For decades however it has also been used to map elemental distributions within samples.
+For decades, however, it has also been used to map elemental distributions within samples.

-EDS uses a scanning electron beam which is concentrated on a specific sample area, and the subsequent excitation produces a distinct X-ray spectra.
+EDS uses a scanning electron beam that is concentrated on a specific sample area, and the subsequent excitation produces distinct X-ray spectra.
 The elements with high corresponding X-ray intensities, or those which the user chooses for a map image, are extracted.
 Using the latest analysis techniques, it is possible for analysts to study the X-ray data for distinct elemental phases and/or mixtures and determine the phase distributions.

 A focused ion beam (FIB) can be used to cross-section a defect in a sample and provide an in-depth image through the feature.
 Another analysis method involves eliminating a thin slice of material over a large area so that a new surface is exposed.
 In this way, several image slices together can offer an insight into the three-dimensional nature of the sample.

 It is possible to perform EDS analyses on each slice to provide several elemental image maps.
 The number of slices may be small (less than five), although the latest automatic collection techniques can offer a high number of slices (greater than 50).